zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-google.md

 The four main elements are the five limbs, the five senses, the five forces, the sapta bodhisattvas, the Aryans.
 The Eightfold Path is also known as the Shanti Padayo.
 Shantipadaya security word, Abhayapadaya, Achchayuthapadaya, Amrutapadaya Nibbana Padaya, say, preach, Please enforce.
 Please keep it open.
-Please share. ”All-seeing eyes True "means" all-seeing "is omniscience.
+Please share.
+"All-seeing eyes True "means" all-seeing "is omniscience.
 Blessed Buddha God's eyes and birth were not born before but at the same time.
 Therefore The Buddha himself has eyes that see everything.